-The financial institution is required, under Regulation 22(1)(b) of FIAML Regulations 2018, to implement programmes for screening procedures so that high standards are maintained when hiring employees.
-Furthermore, Regulation 22(1)(c) of FIAML Regulations 2018 states that programmes against money laundering and terrorism financing should also be in place to include ongoing training programme for the directors, officers and employees of the financial institution, to maintain awareness of the laws and regulations relating to money laundering and terrorism financing to (i) assist them in recognising transactions and actions that may be linked to money laundering or terrorism financing; and (ii) instruct them in the procedures to be followed where any links have been identified under sub subparagraph (i).
+The reporting person is required, under Regulation 22(1)(b) of FIAML Regulations 2018, to implement programmes for screening procedures so that high standards are maintained when hiring employees.
+Furthermore, Regulation 22(1)(c) of FIAML Regulations 2018 states that programmes against ML and TF should also be in place to include ongoing training programme for the directors, officers and employees of the reporting person, to maintain awareness of the laws and regulations relating to ML and TF to (i) assist them in recognising transactions and actions that may be linked to ML or TF; and (ii) instruct them in the procedures to be followed where any links have been identified under sub subparagraph (i).